Installation Guide

 ## Prerequisites

-* Docker must be installed and running.
+* Docker must be installed and running before you start SPX.

 * Windows and macOS users should use Docker Desktop.